Tobacco-free college campuses: Statewide policies

 There is a total of 41 college campuses in Florida that institute a 100% smoke-free college campus.
 Their policy entails 100% ban on the use of conventional cigarettes.
 Areas of the policy include the following; campuses, parking lots, college-sponsored off-campus events and campus owned vehicles.
 Depending on the policy, e-cigarette use may be prohibited.
-The type of college ranges from Community Colleges to Public Universities and Private Universities as well.
-While starting with this smoke-free policy, the goal is to move towards a 100% tobacco-free campus.

 California Community Colleges

 In May 2018, the Board of Governors voted to make all California Community Colleges tobacco free.
 A number of California Community Colleges had already made this policy change on their campus or had been working toward the goal of a 100% smoke and tobacco free policy.
 The rationale of the Board of Governors to pass this included reasons such as: tobacco is responsible for about 1 in 5 deaths, there is no safe level of secondhand smoke, and smoking on campus can lead to secondhand smoke entering buildings via open doors or windows and exposure when walking by a smoker.